-Five weeks into lockdown, and we're running out of ideas.
+Five weeks into lockdown, and we're running out of ideas, especially lockdown birthday ideas.
 The days are blurring into one; we've started doing things like defrosting the freezer as a 'treat'; and, quite frankly, we've stopped wearing deodorant.
 And more importantly, we're all Zoomed out – after all, there are only so many green screens you can use before it all gets a bit, well, same-y.
 So how do you celebrate?
 No, not with a group Instagram workout (although you can do that if you like).
 We've found a few more inventive ways to celebrate a birthday in lockdown, although we might just organise some of these for ourselves, birthday or no.

 There are several golden rules for celebrating birthdays properly, and the first one is that pancakes for breakfast are a must.
 In a pre-corona world, we'd have made a beeline for one of our favourite pancake purveyors, Where The Pancakes Are in London Bridge.
 Of course, that's not an option – but head to our list of home kits and you'll see we've collaborated with Where The Pancakes Are to bring you a parcel of everything you need to create 'cakes worthy of a king (or queen).
 These are the proper American-style buttermilk ones, topped with sweet-yet-salty maple bacon from Swaledale, blueberries and bananas.
 Yep, that's what we call a flipping good birthday breakfast.